Skip to main content

 • How they work.

-• Whether they may restrict your decision-making to the point where you should consider alternatives.
+• Are they restricting your growth to the point where you should consider alternatives.

 Types of debt covenants